Alexandergape/Notes-App/README.md

 This repository contains a small Notes application with categories/tags.
 It has a Java Spring Boot backend and a Vite + React + TypeScript frontend.
 The project is set up to run via Docker (recommended) or locally using the native runtimes.

+## Deployed version

+A deployed version of the application is available at: http://34.58.16.29:5173/

+Credentials for the demo instance:

+- Username: admin
+- Password: admin

 ## Repository layout

 - `backend/` — Spring Boot application (controllers, services, repositories).